browserengineering/book/book/browsersandweb.md

 complicated set of optimizations deemed necessary to squeeze out the last bit of performance from the system.
-And there is the painstaking, but necessary, work to continuously refactor the code to reduce its complexity through the careful[^11] introduction of modularization and abstraction.
+And there is the painstaking, but necessary, work to continuously refactor the code to reduce its complexity through the careful[^browsers-abstraction-hard] introduction of modularization and abstraction.

+[^browsers-abstraction-hard]: Browsers are so performance-sensitive in many places that merely the introduction of an abstraction - and the typical ensuing function call or branching overhead---can cause an unacceptable performance cost.

 Working on such a codebase is often daunting.
 For one thing, there is an immense history to each browser.
 It’s not uncommon to find lines of code last